AtomicExpresso/TubeFetcher/README.md

 ## TubeFetcher
-A Python application with a gui that downloads YouTube videos and playlists
+This is a Python-based application with a graphical user interface (GUI) that allows users to download YouTube videos and playlists.

 Note: This repository is for educational purposes only.
-I am not responsible for any misuse.
+The author is not responsible for any misuse of this software.

 ![Screenshot 2024-12-01 112349](https://github.com/user-attachments/assets/a95628be-025c-48f4-9192-f15815c9862f)